What Does “Greening Out” Mean?

 • If greening out, stay hydrated, eat (if possible), try CBD or black peppercorns, and rest.

-Cannabis lands on that list.
 Like caffeine and tobacco, cannabis can deliver pleasant and relaxing consumer experiences.
-Still, these pleasurable intoxicating substances can produce detrimental results when overly consumed.
+But too strong a dose can have the opposite effect.

-With cannabis becoming more accessible and potent, consumers should be aware of greening out.
-More importantly, you should know what to do if it happens to you or someone around you.
+With cannabis becoming more accessible and potent, consumers should be aware of greening out: what it is, how to avoid it, and what to do if it happens to you or someone around you.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.